Eutolmius Tatianus: Praetorian prefect of the East

 On 16 June 388, shortly before his departure for the campaign against the usurper Magnus Maximus, Theodosius I appointed Tatianus Praetorian prefect of the East, succeeding Maternus Cynegius, a Spaniard like Theodosius, who had died recently; after having sent the insignia of power to Tatianus in Lycia, the Emperor appointed Proculus praefectus urbi of Constantinople.

 Some laws of this period have been preserved, which Tatianus would abide in the absence of Theodosius (the Emperor returned to the East only in the autumn of 391) to pursue his own policy, somewhat anti-clerical; nonetheless, it is not possible to speak of a change of policy in favour of the Pagans.
 It should however be considered that in 391 Tatianus was consul together with Quintus Aurelius Symmachus, another member of the Pagan aristocracy.

 Fall

-Tatian's fall was caused by his conflict with the powerful general and politician Rufinus.
+Tatianus's fall was caused by his conflict with the powerful general and politician Rufinus.
 Rufinus, consul in 392, feared the power of Tatianus and his son Proculus, as the two of them held both the Praetorian prefecture of the East and the urban prefecture: such concentration of power in the hands of father and son caused the envy of powerful men.
 Rufinus took advantage of some mistakes of Tatianus in the administration of finances, to depose and arrest him and to succeed him as prefect (September 392).
 Tatianus was later sent into exile, probably in Lycia, and he was hit by damnatio memoriae.
-The fall of Tatian also involved his son Proculus, who was sent to death.
+The fall of Tatianus also involved his son Proculus, who was sentenced to death.

-The last years of the reign of Theodosius were characterized by a growing intolerance against Paganism; perhaps the fall of Tatian is to be interpreted in this context.
+The last years of the reign of Theodosius were characterized by a growing intolerance against Paganism; perhaps the fall of Tatianus is to be interpreted in this context.